Lives and works in Valencia, Spain.

 Her work has also received several recognitions: in 2017 she received the First Prize of Sculpture Askatasunarte; in 2016, her work was also awarded in the XVI Contemporary Art Encounters Contest, University Museum of Alicante (MUA).
 She represented Spain in the BIENNIAL EGC European Glass Context (Denmark).
 Her work has been shown in exhibitions in Canada, Finland, Puerto Rico, Italy, Belgium...
 Some of her latest collective exhibitions have been held at the Centre d'Art Tecla Sala (Barcelona, 2019), at the Centro Dados Negros (Ciudad Real, 2019), or at the Museé Basque de Bayonne (France, 2018).

-Rocío currently combines the development of this project with other artistic approaches that are also part of her line of work.
+Rocío currently combines the development of her project, on the history of the zoos that have been bombed from the Second World War to the present day, with other artistic approaches that are also part of her line of work.
 She is a Doctor Assistant Professor in the Faculty of Fine Arts at the Universitat Politècnica de Valencia, the city where she resides most of the time and where her studio is located.